Solar panels are complicated, but efficiency & warranties aren't!

 A 24% efficient panel from a company circling the financial drain?
 Risky.

-When the owner of some 'company' tells you their product is the best in the world, think twice.
-Because that's what they said last time, the time before that, and the time before that.
+So when a sales rep tells you their product is “the best in the world, don’t buy anything else” — maybe take that with a bucket of salt.
+Because that's probably what they said about the last brand of panel they sold, and the one before that, and before that.

 That’s why we spend so much time kicking the tyres on both the tech and the companies before recommending panels.